greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

   key: 2a.
 Plan for service sustainability and resilience
   parent:  2.
 Create a sustainability strategy
 ---

-Environmental considerations should be included as part of requirement gathering and project planning.
+Environmental considerations should be included as part of the requirements gathering and project planning process.

-## Lead Roles
+### Likely Lead Roles

 Service owner, product manager, business analyst